GigaMax13/github-contribution-sync/README.md

 - **Open Source**: The entire source code is available for inspection in the [code](src/index.js) file.
 It's lightweight and relies on minimal dependencies.

 - **Privacy**: It only accesses publicly available data from GitHub contribution graphs.
 It does not access private commits or issues.

+- **Authentication**: It uses a GitHub token to authenticate API requests.
+The token is stored locally on your computer and is not shared with anyone.

 ## Contributions Welcome